siadatmark/full-stack-recruitment-test/README.md

 ## Task

-We have placed a number of helpful todos inside the code (see `index.js` and `App.jsx`) to help get you started, the main items we are looking for are:

 - Fetch flight results from the provided `flights.json` and format them into client readable results.
   - You are not required to serve this separately from the dev server (i.e. `npm start`).